Josh Sutphin

 I recently picked up a Boox Go 10.3 e-ink tablet.
 It’s a killer device for platform-agnostic reading—including, but not limited to, Kindle books—and for portable writing.
 A more detailed post about my setup and workflow is coming soon.

 I’m still looking out for new game dev or tech employment, either on a full-time or contract basis.
-Here are my portfolio and resume.
+Here are my resume and my LinkedIn.